Broome Bird Observatory – A Birder’s Paradise

 The BBO stands out among bird observatories by going further than most when it comes to engaging with local communities.
 Not only do they arrange tours and camping on-site, they also run classes for both children and adults ranging from kindergarten and primary school children all the way through to TAFE students (tertiary education).

-See also The Best Lunch Spots in Broome Western Australia
+See also Things to Do in Broome Australia

 BBO classes were created specifically to educate the next generation about the significance of migrating shorebirds and why we need to protect them.
 Through such activities, BBO hopes to make an impactful statement about this unique ecosystem while simultaneously making sure species continue thriving for future generations.